deemp/projects/developers-roadmap/README.md

     - Cons: need to recompile the whole project on changes in that module - [src](https://tech.freckle.com/2018/12/12/a-home-for-orphan-instances/#decrease-the-surplus-compilation)
 - How the problem of orphans and overlapping is solved in other languages or by different overloading implementation techniques?
   - Scala
-    - An orphan instance in Scala means an instance that exists neither in the type’s companion object nor the type class’ companion object - [src](https://pjrt.medium.com/orphan-instances-in-scala-322caa78e382)
+    - An orphan instance in Scala means an instance that exists neither in the type's companion object nor the type class' companion object - [src](https://pjrt.medium.com/orphan-instances-in-scala-322caa78e382)
     - Import packages with type and instance declaration separately
 - What are the problems of current typeclasses implementation?
   - There's no formal proof that instance resolution is coherent